 We manage these steps via a Jira Kanban board.
 This Agile project management tool helps to visualize work and track progress for the migration.
 Jira’s reporting tools include a control chart that maps the time spent on each issue over a specified period of time.
 This is helpful for estimating time to completion based on the rate of migration.

 “With content migration, it’s never one size fits all,” Mills of GatherContent says.
 “So often it needs to be a combination of tools and process, and a best practice for one company may not work for another.
 It’s so important to ask, what does a version of this look like for you?”

 All migrations may not follow the exact same steps and patterns, but we find these three pillars to be the key to a successful curated migration.
-While some agencies may think they can do the ‘copy-paste’ themselves, the burden of thoughtful content migration can put a lot of stress on an agency.
+While some agencies may attempt the ‘copy-paste’ themselves, they may find the burden of thoughtful content migration can put a lot of stress on an agency.